 European bond yields slip as coronavirus cases rise outside China

-European government bond yields fell on Thursday, with German benchmark debt yields near their lowest point in more than four months, as the spread of the coronavirus undermined risk sentiment.
-China still accounts for about 96% of coronavirus cases, but most new infections are now being reported elsewhere.
+European government bond yields tumbled and investors ratcheted up bets on a rate cut earlier in the year from the European Central Bank as the spread of the coronavirus undermined risk sentiment.
+China still accounts for about 96% of coronavirus cases, but more new infections are now being reported elsewhere.
 Investors fled to the safety of government debt as U.S. stock futures dropped to a three-month low.

-The number of cases in South Korea climbed higher and the United States warned the virus may be spreading in California.
-Taiwan raised its epidemic response level to the highest possible.
-"It is quite a tense situation out there and core European bonds are outperforming peripherals," said Christian Lenk, a rates strategist at DZ Bank.
+"Going into the weekend ahead of us, maybe some market participants want to cover some short positions ahead of Friday as tomorrow could see another flight into quality," said Commerzbank rates strategist Rainer Guntermann.
+Yields on benchmark German 10-year maturities fell as much as 6 basis points to -0.56%, their lowest in 4-1/2 months.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)